About Pumpkin Paradise, LLC

 Steve and Janet Weidner

 Located northeast of Sublette, KS on Haskell County Road 100 between County Roads RR and SS.
-Our physical address is not entered in Google maps, so GPS will send you all over the county, but not anywhere near us.
+GPS sometimes doesn't recognize us or sends you down roads that don't exist - a few people have gotten stuck on farm trails!
 Use the directions below.

 9 miles north of Sublette (25 miles south of Garden City) on US Highway 83, then 5-1/2 miles east on Road 100.

 From Dodge City: West on US Hwy 56 to 7 miles west of Montezuma, then 12 miles west on KS Hwy 144, then 3 miles north on Haskell County Road RR, then 1/2 mile east on Road 100.
-(Look for the signs directing you to Pumpkin Paradise at the turnoffs in Haskell County.)
+(Look for the signs directing you to Pumpkin Paradise at the turnoffs.

 Interested in learning more?